-Create the Access Point file:
+Create the Access Point Layer:

 - 1. Using ArcMap, install the AddPointsAtCrossings script following the instructions included with the file. - 2.
-Add to your Map Document the road centerline and the site boundary layers. - 3.
+Add to your Map Document the Road Centerline and Site Boundary layers. - 3.
 In ArcCatalog, create a point file (layer) that will eventually contain the output of the access point procedure. - 4.
 Begin editing the point layer. - 5.
 Highlight the two polyline layers. - 6.
 Run the AddPointsAtCrossings macro. - 7.
-Your point layer will now contain points created from the intersections of the two polyline layers.
+Your point layer will now contain points created from the intersection of the two polyline layers.